What is School Readiness and why is it important?

 Building quality connections with local schools ensures continuity of learning, a smooth transition for children and a sense of belonging for families.
 This might include provision of school uniforms for children to try on, excursions to local schools, transition to school information sessions for families, inviting teachers and school staff into the service, supplying transition to school reports for teachers and holding end of year graduation ceremonies.
 Children should be supported during their transition to ensure continuity of care as they embark on their journey into formal schooling.

 Keiki Early Learning focuses on developing all of the core skills children will need for a happy and successful transition to school, through a play-based learning led by a qualified Early Childhood Teacher and supported by experienced educators.
-Give your children space to grow at their own pace with our dedicated Three Plus School Readiness program, proven since 2003 to enable children to become confident, independent, and resilient individuals capable of excelling in the classroom and beyond.
+Give your children space to grow at their own pace with our dedicated Preschool Program, proven since 2003 to enable children to become confident, independent, and resilient individuals capable of excelling in the classroom and beyond.
 Contact us today to find out more.